odoo-dev/odoo/doc/howtos/rdtraining/11_constraints.rst

 .. note::

-    **Goal**: at the end of this section, it is not possible to accept an offer with a price lower than 90% of the expected price.
+    **Goal**: at the end of this section, it will not possible to accept an offer lower than 90% of the expected price.

     .. image:: 11_constraints/media/python.gif
         :align: center
         :alt: Python constraint

 SQL constraints are an efficient way of ensuring data consistency.
-However, it may be necessary to make more complex checks requiring Python code.
-In this case, we need a Python constraint.
+However it may be necessary to make more complex checks which require Python code.
+In this case we need a Python constraint.

-A Python constraint is defined as a method decorated with :func:`~odoo.api.constrains`, and invoked on a recordset.
-The decorator specifies which fields are involved in the constraint, so that the constraint is automatically evaluated when one of them is modified.
+A Python constraint is defined as a method decorated with :func:`~odoo.api.constrains` and is invoked on a recordset.
+The decorator specifies which fields are involved in the constraint.
+The constraint is automatically evaluated when any of these fields are modified .
 The method is expected to raise an exception if its invariant is not satisfied::

     from odoo.exceptions import ValidationError